Physikseite von B. Lampe

 My 2021 Talk at the 16th Marcel Grossmann Meeting in Rome gives a good overview on the subject.

-Finally, I present my archives of how the tetron model has developed between 2007 and 2017, and in particular in the important years 2012, 2013 und 2014, and of how ich nahezu jeden Stein umgewendet habe, um den der Weisen zu finden:
+For the dedicated reader, I present my archives of how the tetron model has developed between 2007 and 2017, and in particular in the important years 2012, 2013 und 2014, and of how ich nahezu jeden Stein umgewendet habe, um den der Weisen zu finden:

 2007 2008a 2008b 2009 2010 2011 2012/13 2013 2014a 2014b